wp-plugins/facebook-ads/readme.txt

 **Custom Form Fields:** Need to collect more info from entrants than email address?
 Add any fields you like and download in an excel file.

 **Customizable CSS:** Change every aspect of each app’s CSS stylesheet to fit your brand.

-**Translated in 35 Languages:** Each app has been translated into 35 languages, including all user-facing text and share messages.

 **Like-Gate Option:** You can require that users “Like” your Facebook Page before they can enter your contest.